TreeOfSelf/CarpetSkyAdditions-Reborn/README.md

 `java -jar mcaselector.jar --mode delete --world 'world' --query 'Palette contains "trial_spawner" OR Palette contains "vault"'`
 *Note: This will completely delete any chunks containing vaults/trial spawners, so they can be regenerated.
 Use with caution.*

-## Translations

-The mod and the datapack are available for translation using [CrowdIn](https://crowdin.com/project/carpetskyadditions).
-If you are able to add translations, your help would be much appreciated.

 ## Acknowledgements
 - [@Seigmannen](https://github.com/Seigmannen) Merging his improved datapacks with better balance & more varied starts